dorontal/consciousness/README.md

   human at another point in time.
 In reality, there is no "self" that remains the same for any human or any thing in the universe.

-* We may feel that we have a non-changing self, but that is an illusion.
+* We may feel that we have a non-changing self, but that would have to be an illusion.

 * Consciousness is a process of "relationship" that is also in flux.